sagemath/trac_to_gh/Issue 7967.md

 # Issue 7967: DeprecationWarning for popen3 in hg_sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7967

 Original creator: wjp